-In major blow, EU bans imports of most Russian oil
+In big bid to punish Moscow, EU bans most Russia oil imports

 Agreeing on another round of measures is likely to prove much tougher — especially because next on the docket is whether to target natural gas, which is much harder to cut off.
 That’s because it represents a larger percentage of Europe’s energy mix.

-The compromise came after Zelenskyy urged leaders again to target Russia’s oil.

-Only once Moscow “feels the price for what it is doing against Ukraine” will it be forced to “start seeking peace,” he said in a video address.

-Mike Corder in The Hague, Netherlands, contributed to this report.
+Associated Press journalists Yuras Karmanau in Lviv, Ukraine, Mike Corder in The Hague, Netherlands, Colleen Barry in Milan, Italy, and Derek Gatopoulos in Athens contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine